LukaHarambasic/harambasic.de/content/posts/custom-search-engines-in-your-browser.md

 title: Build a custom search engine in your browser
 description: I show you why custom search engines in your browser are a nice tool and how I use them.
 publishedAt: 2021-06-20
-tags:
-- Google Chrome
+categories:
-- Firefox
+    - Quick Tip
-- Search engine
+    - Development
-- Trick
+    - GitHub Actions
 tldr: In less than a minute you can set up custom search engines in your browser to speed up your day-to-day tasks.
 tweet: https://twitter.com/luka_harambasic/status/1406703914045542405
 ---